It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

 The optic nerve (CNII) joins the diencephalon.
 The optic nerve is a sensory (afferent) nerve responsible for vision; it runs from the eye through the optic canal in the skull and joins the diencephalon.
-The retina itself is derived from the optic cup, a part of the embryonic diencephalon.
+The retina is derived from the optic cup, a part of the embryonic diencephalon.

-The diencephalon is the region of the embryonic vertebrate neural tube that gives rise to the anterior structures of the brain, including the thalamus, the hypothalamus, the posterior portion of the pituitary gland, and the pineal gland.
+The diencephalon is the region of the embryonic vertebrate neural tube that gives rise to the anterior structures of the brain, including the thalamus, the hypothalamus, and the posterior portion of the pituitary and the pineal gland.